stanfordnlp/CoreNLP/_pages/parser-standalone.md

 [<i class="fab fa-java"></i> Download Stanford Parser 4.2.0](http://nlp.stanford.edu/software/stanford-parser-4.2.0.zip){: .btn .fs-5 .mr-2 .mb-md-0 }

+You can consult this legacy [FAQ](https://nlp.stanford.edu/software/parser-faq.html) for more info.

 ## Demo

 You can see demonstrations of the various parsers [here](https://corenlp.run).

 ## Differences between Standalone and CoreNLP